wrana-lab/SPARSeq_Figures/Figure4/README.md

-Script for Figure 4 from SPARseq paper.
+This folder contains the R script and intermediate files needed to replicate Figure 4 from the Covid-19 SPAR-seq paper.

 The dendrogram of WGS data in 4B was made in Genomics Workbench.